Verification

 Businesses increasingly operate in recommendation environments where trust is not inferred from design alone.
 It is shaped by the clarity, consistency, and provenance of claims.

 For that reason, Evidentity does not treat all public statements as equal.
-Strong claims should carry a clear status, a clear source path, and a clear review logic.
-This applies to human trust and to machine-readable trust signals.
+Strong claims should carry a clear status, a clear support path, and a clear review logic.
+This applies both to human trust and to machine-readable trust signals.

 Claim Status System

 Claim status is explicit by design: Verified, Self-stated, Modeled, or Planned.
-The goal is to make support level clear before any buyer, partner, or model evaluates the statement.
+The objective is to make support level clear before any buyer, partner, procurement team, or AI system evaluates the statement.

 Evidence Rules